New Smyrna Beach Municipal Airport: Facilities and aircraft

-For the 12-month period ending May 7, 2002, the airport had 140,554 aircraft operations, an average of 385 per day: 99.6% general aviation, 0.3% air taxi and <0.1% military.
-There are 159 aircraft based at this airport: 86% single-engine, 13% multi-engine and 2% helicopter.
+For the 12-month period ending August 14, 2018, the airport had 130,986 aircraft operations, an average of 359 per day: 100% general aviation, <1% air taxi, <1% commercial, and <1% military.
+There was 109 aircraft based at this airport: 81 single-engine, 25 multi-engine, 2 jet, and 1 helicopter.

 The fixed-base operator on field, Epic Aviation, offers 100LL Avgas and Jet-A fuel and pilot amenities.
 Epic Flight Academy is a flight school offering a full range of flight training in response to the pilot shortage and aircraft mechanic training.
 Airgate Aviation is a full service fixed-base operator, with Hertz rental cars on site.
 Airgate operates Island Hopperz restaurant, which is open daily, from 8:00 am until 6:00 pm.
 Airgate offers single point and overawing Jet-A fuel as well as 100LL Avgas.

 Accidents and incidents

 On August 1, 1980, a Douglas R4D, civilian registration number N45864, crashed at New Smyrna Beach, Florida shortly after take-off on a ferry flight to Queen Beatrix International Airport, Aruba.
 The unqualified pilot had been drinking.